 I’ve been into online course creation for already more than three years and I’ve gone through all kinds of trends.
-Right now, I’m helping online entrepreneurs to set up their courses and this has given me yet another great chance to compare the differences between Teachable and Thinkific.
+Right now, I’m helping online entrepreneurs to set up their courses and this has given me a chance to compare both of the most popular course creation platforms.
+Let’s see where the comparison of Teachable vs Thinkific leads us!

 While online courses are growing rapidly, there are more and more new players getting into the game.
 For my client work and my own business, I have tried platforms like Teachable, Thinkific, Udemy, CourseCats, CourseCrafts, New Kajabi and others.
 But, at the end of the day, two of the most well-known course creation platforms for online business owners are Teachable and Thinkific.